Hardik-Dulani/Classifiers/README.md

 # Classifiers
-# The DataSets are available on my pc only. :)
+# The DataSets are available on my pc only :)